-Laura A. Guertin received her B.A. in Geology from Bucknell University and her Ph.D. in Marine Geology and Geophysics from the University of Miami’s Rosenstiel School of Marine & Atmospheric Science.
+Laura Guertin received her B.A. in Geology from Bucknell University and her Ph.D. in Marine Geology and Geophysics from the University of Miami’s Rosenstiel School of Marine & Atmospheric Science.
 Dr. Guertin’s primary research focus is the effective integration of innovative technologies to improve student learning in introductory-level geoscience courses, particularly to improve student scientific literacy, information literacy, and geospatial skills.
 Research projects have included student-generated audio narratives, ePortolios with Google Earth and ArcGIS Story Maps, and other technological tools for geoscience research and outreach.
-She has been awarded the Penn State – Commonwealth College Award for Teaching Excellence, Penn State’s George W. Atherton Award for Excellence in Teaching, and in 2009 was recognized at the national level with the Biggs Earth Science Teaching Award from the Geological Society of America (GSA).
+In 2009, she was recognized at the national level with the Biggs Earth Science Teaching Award from the Geological Society of America (GSA).
 In 2015, Dr. Guertin was elected as a GSA Fellow and was named one of 100 women nationwide as an INSIGHT Into Diversity Inspiring Women in STEM.

-She is the campus coordinator for the environmental inquiry minor.
+She is the campus coordinator for the environmental inquiry minor and Earth sustainability certificate.
 She has received funding from the National Science Foundation, EPA, and the Society of Women Environmental Professionals.
-She is a co-principal investigator on a $9.2 million National Science Foundation – Targeted Math Science Partnership grant to improve middle school Earth and space science teaching in Pennsylvania.
 She is the past chair of the Geoscience Division of the Council on Undergraduate Research and a former councilor-at-large with the National Association of Geoscience Teachers.
-She currently serves on the Executive Committee of the Pennsylvania Earth Science Teachers Association and serves on the Board of Trustees of Tyler Arboretum.
+She currently serves on the Board of Trustees of Tyler Arboretum.
 She blogs for the American Geophysical Union (AGU) on geoscience education and educational technology at GeoEd Trek: http://blogs.agu.org/geoedtrek/ and in 2015 was named to EdTech’s Dean’s List for Must-Read Higher Education I.T.
 Blogs.
-She enjoys traveling to National Parks, geocaching, and attending Philadelphia sporting events.
+She enjoys traveling to National Parks and attending Philadelphia sporting events.

 Media inquiries on pedagogical integration of technological tools welcome.